IntroductionBack to top

 Susie Quirk was one of the first nursing associates to join the register back in 2019.
 She currently works in education with students developing clinical skills at the University of Chester.

-We're checking in with Susie over the next few months as she prepares to revalidate for the first time.
+We got in touch with Susie as she prepared to revalidate for the first time.

 June 2021 - getting readyBack to top